About Me: Artist's Statement

 Even if you hate it; even if you believe it's your enemy, art will obstruct your daily life.
 In it you face your reflection—sometimes the unpretty part, the one you'd shun without looking.

-But artists distill their hearts and intelligences into their work.
+But writers, painters, and composers distill their hearts and intelligences into work.
 It matters to them; that's why it arrests you.
 Maddeningly sometimes, but inevitably, art stops me cold.

 Art is long and life is brief, yet my days still pass in indifferent, ordinary pursuits from which mystery has routinely been wrung.